Filter by speaker tags:

 Camila Martins is the coordinator of Education Department at Parque das Aves (Brazil).
 Camila leads a team of educators and mediators that engaged in connecting people with nature through educational activities based on social learning.
 She is also responsible for elaborating, implementing and evaluating all the environmental education experiences for visitors (school, family groups, university, children, teenagers, adults, and elderly people).

-Rachel Lowry is Director of Wildlife Conservation and Science at Zoos Victoria and President of International Zoo Educators Association.
-Rachel leads a team at Zoos Victoria that oversees the organizations wildlife captive breeding and recovery projects, eco-socio projects, environmental sustainability, collection planning, research and animal welfare.
-Rachel is also advisor to Australia’s Threatened Species Commissioner, and former Chair of the Centre for Sustainability leadership.
+Rachel Lowry is Chief Conservation Officer at WWF-Australia, where she leads and support a team committed to making our world a better place.
+She was Director of Wildlife Conservation and Science at Zoos Victoria and President of International Zoo Educators Association.
+Rachel led a team at Zoos Victoria that oversees the organizations wildlife captive breeding and recovery projects, eco-socio projects, environmental sustainability, collection planning, research and animal welfare.
+Rachel is also advisor to Australia’s Threatened Species Commissioner, and Past Chair and Director of the Centre for Sustainability leadership.

 Institute for Methods Innovation